coavins/EmoTrackerPacks/README.md

 ## Racing

-The autotracker will only function when casual mode is enabled.
-This setting can be found in the item grid.
+The autotracker will only function when racing mode is disabled.

 ![Casual](ootrando_overworldmap_hamsda/images/setting_racemode_off.png "Casual") When this setting is displayed, the autotracker will operate normally.